 - 5.5.
 In addition to requiring documents as identified above, the Council may also make direct enquiries to the UK Border Agency, to verify the details of an applicant's right to work. - 5.6.
-Where an applicant's entitlement to work (or to remain in the UK) is time-limited, no licence will generally be granted that will have effect beyond the last date of the entitlement.
+Where an applicant's entitlement to work (or to remain in the UK) is time-limited, it is open to the Council to consider granting a licence that expires in accordance with the entitlement to work.
 Should that entitlement subsequently be extended during the validity of the licence, an application to renew the licence for a longer period may be made, to be accompanied by evidence of the revised entitlement.